Leonora Sansay: Biography

+Some scholars believe Burr and Sansay were lovers, but this is contested by Van Bergen.
+Burr continued to play an important role in Sansay's life until at least 1812 (and possibly as late as 1817).

 Leonora writes in Secret History that Burr convinced her to marry Louis Sansay (St. Louis), then a New York merchant having fled his plantation in Saint-Domingue (now Haïti), a French colony subject to a massive slave uprising that would ultimately end with the declaration of Haitian Independence in 1804.
 In early 1802, Louis Sansay made plans to return to Haiti to reclaim his property.
 He sent Leonora to visit Burr in Washington to obtain letters of recommendation and a passport for Louis.
 Corroborating the purpose of Leonora's visit, Burr also wrote to his cousin, Pierpont Edwards:

 Louis Sansay wrote Burr several letters during the time Leonora stayed in Washington with Burr.
 In these letters, Louis asked that, "considering the affection and the attachment that you always have attested for [Leonora]", Burr would "employ yourself for us ... to obtain for me at the expense of the French government my passage [to Haiti] and that of my wife, my daughter and of my two servants by making him see that I am without means."
 Louis thanked Burr for "all the kindnesses that you were willing to show for her and for me" and informed Burr that he was taking Leonora with him to Haiti (despite the dangers there), that he hoped Burr would urge her to return to New York as soon as possible to set sail with Louis, "as it is impossible for me to be happy without her possession very near."
+(Original letters are in French.)